Sports News | Kane Scores from Open Play as Bayern Munich Goes 6 Points Clear in Bundesliga | LatestLY

-Berlin, Jan 25 (AP) Harry Kane scored for the first time from open play since November and Bayern Munich stretched its Bundesliga lead to six points by winning in Freiburg 2-0 on Saturday.
+Berlin, Jan 26 (AP) Harry Kane scored in open play for the first time since November and Bayern Munich stretched its Bundesliga lead to six points by winning at Freiburg 2-0 on Saturday.

 Borussia Dortmund ended its four-game losing streak across all competitions in its first game since firing coach Nuri Sahin, but there was little celebration.
-The 10-man team defended doggedly to preserve a 2-2 draw with Werder Bremen, which came from two goals down after Nico Schlotterbeck was sent off for Dortmund.
+The 10-man team had to defend doggedly to preserve a 2-2 draw with Werder Bremen, which came from two goals down after Nico Schlotterbeck was sent off for Dortmund.

-Former Dortmund players Leonardo Bittencourt and Marvin Ducksch scored to draw the visitors level.
+Former Dortmund players Leonardo Bittencourt and Marvin Ducksch scored for Werder Bremen.

 Dortmund Under-19s coach Mike Tullberg took interim charge while the club searches for a successor to Sahin.